justinkemersion/python-playlist-maker/README.md

         ```bash
         python playlist-maker.py your_input_file.txt [other options...]
         # Or possibly: python3 playlist-maker.py ...
+        # Use the -i or --interactive to interact with the playlist-maker.py to help solve issues.
         ```

 10. **Deactivate the Virtual Environment (When Done):**